-The 'Core Subjects' are those we traditionally consider to be the school curriculum - English, Mathematics, Science, humanities, the arts etc. We refer to these as core and foundation subjects using the national curriculum.
+The 'Core Subjects' referred to in this framework are those we traditionally consider to be those in the school curriculum - English, Mathematics, Science, humanities, the arts etc. The National Curriculum refers to these as core and foundation subjects using the national curriculum.

 Learning and Innovation Skills include critical thinking and problem solving, creativity and innovation, communication and collaboration.
-Information, Media and Technology Skills is about preparing children for the digital works so they are ICT literate whilst life and career skills involve enabling children to develop skills of flexibility, adaptability, self -direction, initiative,
+Information, Media and Technology Skills is about preparing children for the digital works so they are ICT literate whilst life and career skills involve enabling children to develop skills of flexibility, adaptability, self-direction, initiative, accountability, leadership and responsibility.